-A. OSHA's Authority to Direct Rescue Operations.

-- 1. Direction of Rescue Operations. - OSHA has no authority to direct rescue operations.
-These are the responsibility of the employer and/or local political subdivisions or state agencies. - Monitoring and Inspecting Working Conditions of Rescue Operations.
-OSHA may monitor and inspect working conditions of covered employees engaged in rescue operations to ensure compliance with standards that protect rescuers, and to provide technical assistance where appropriate.

-B. Voluntary Rescue Operations Performed by Employees.
+- A. OSHA's Authority to Direct Rescue Operations. - 1.
+Direction of Rescue Operations. - OSHA has no authority to direct rescue operations.
+These are the responsibility of the employer and/or local political subdivisions or state agencies. - 2.
+Monitoring and Inspecting Working Conditions of Rescue Operations.
+OSHA can monitor and inspect working conditions of covered employees engaged in rescue operations to ensure compliance with standards that protect rescuers, and to provide technical assistance where appropriate. - B. Voluntary Rescue Operations Performed by Employees.

-OSHA recognizes that an employee may choose to place himself/herself at risk to save the life of another person.
+OSHA recognizes that an employee can choose to place himself/herself at risk to save the life of another person.
 The following provides guidance on OSHA citation policy toward employers whose employees perform, or attempt to perform, rescues of individuals in life-threatening danger.

-1. Imminent Danger.

-§1903.14(f) provides that no citation may be issued to an employer because of a rescue activity undertaken by an employee of that employer when an individual is in imminent danger [i.e., the existence of any condition or practice that could reasonably be expected to cause death or serious physical harm before such condition or practice can be abated] unless:
+- 1. Imminent Danger. - §1903.14(f) specifies that no citation can be issued to an employer because of a rescue activity undertaken by an employee of that employer when an individual is in imminent danger (i.e., the existence of any condition or practice that could reasonably be expected to cause death or serious physical harm before such condition or practice can be abated) unless: - a.
+Such employee is designated or assigned by the employer to have responsibility to perform or assist in rescue operations, the employer fails to provide protection of the safety and health of such employee, including failing to provide appropriate training and rescue equipment;